Last Updated on

 3. Emphasize With Your Audience

-When you speak to your audience you also need to emphasize with the problems they may be facing.
+When you speak to your audience through your website content writing, you also need to emphasize with the problems they may be facing.
 Ask yourself “Why are they researching this topic?”

 In the case of the olive oil hair products the person may be suffering from a dry itchy scalp.
 Try to pinpoint the needs they have and the pain they suffer.
 Try explaining how your products or services benefits meet their needs and overcome their pains.